 Breslow Home Design Center would like to share our top 50 selling colors with you.
 We’ve been in business since 1924.
-Which means over the past 95 years, we’ve learned a LOT about paint.
+This means over the past 95 years, we’ve learned a LOT about paint.
 After nearly 4 generations in this industry, I think I can honestly say we’re experts!

-As you well know tastes change with the times and so do the flavors of the moment when it comes to colors of paint!
+As you well know tastes change with the times and so do the flavors of the moment when it comes to colors of paint.
 We like to keep an eye on the best sellers because it gives us a better idea of what people are leaning toward when it comes to design.

 One of the most impactful things you can do to your home is to paint it.
 I tell people all the time if you don’t have the cash for a renovation, painting the walls will transform the space at a fraction of the cost.
 It’s truly amazing what a switch in color will do for a room and your psyche.